NicolasBernaerts/tasmota/teleinfo/README.md

     eco_update        = force ecowatt update from RTE server eco_publish       = publish ecowatt data now

-You can generate your Base64 private key when you create you account on RTE site https://data.rte-france.com/
+You first need to declare your **Ecowatt Base64 private** that you create from your account on RTE site https://data.rte-france.com/

-To use Ecowatt module you need to enable it as it is disabled by default.
+Once you've declared your key, you need to enable Ecowatt module as it is disabled by default.

+    eco_key your_rte_key_in_base64
+    eco_enable 1

 Once configuration is complete, restart Tasmota.

+You should see connexion in the console logs

+    08:40:55.046 ECO: Token - HTTP code 200 ()
+    08:40:55.344 ECO: Token - xxxxxxxxxL23OeISCK50tsGKzYD60hUt2TeESE1kBEe38x0MH0apF0y valid for 7200 seconds

 ## TCP server